POST-LOCKDOWN BOOKING SYSTEM

 Please read the following info carefully before you contact us or attend the clinic

-The Clinic has now re-opened for existing and new patients - all patients must be pre-screened and risk-assessed in advance by phone before an appointment will be given.
+All patients must be pre-screened and risk-assessed in advance by phone before an appointment will be given.
 All 'walk-in' appointments & enquiries are currently suspended.

-For the safety of our staff & patients, please do not attend the clinic unless you have already been pre-screened and given a specific appointmet time by us.
+For the safety of our staff & patients, please do not attend the clinic unless you have already been pre-screened and given a specific appointment time by us.
 See below for how to do this....

 1. HOW DO I MAKE AN APPOINTMENT?

 If you need an appointment with us, please either:

 Email us at , stating your full name, date of birth, address & phone number